Woody (Toy Story): Theme parks

 Woody appears in all the Walt Disney Parks and Resorts.
-He can be met through meet in greets at all four Toy Story Lands, which are at France's Walt Disney Studios Park (Toy Story Playland), Hong Kong Disneyland, Shanghai Disneyland, and Walt Disney World's Hollywood Studios.
+He can be met through meet and greets at all four Toy Story Lands, which are at France's Walt Disney Studios Park (Toy Story Playland), Hong Kong Disneyland, Shanghai Disneyland, and Walt Disney World's Hollywood Studios.
 A twenty-feet-tall statue of Woody can be seen at the entrance of Hollywood Studios and Hong Kong Disneyland's Toy Story Land.
 There is also one restaurant and an upcoming restaurant both named after him called Woody's Lunch Box and Woody's Roundup Rodeo BBQ.
 At Shanghai's Toy Story Land, there is a ride called Woody's Roundup.
 At Hollywood Studios, Disneyland, and Tokyo DisneySea, Woody is featured in a 4D shooting arcade ride called Toy Story Mania!.

 At the Magic Kingdom, Woody can be seen on a parade float in the Move It!
 Shake It!
 Dance and Play It!
 Street Party parade.
 There is also an entire section of Disney's All-Star Movies Resort dedicated to Toy Story that includes a statue of Woody.
 After twenty-five years of the same character look, Woody and some other Toy Story characters got an update to their look at Hong Kong Disneyland when it reopened in 2021.
 Woody received a new outfit, updated facial details, and the overall height and proportion of his character was edited.